On the rank of general linear series on stable curves: Introduction

 In this paper, we first settle the remaining part of the question, namely when the effective locus $W_{\md}(X)$ is empty.
 It turns out, that $W_{\md}(X)$ indeed can be empty, even if $\md$ is semistable of degree $g - 1$.
 Example~\ref{ex:theta_empty} gives instances for arbitrary $g \geq 2$.
 Before we can characterize when this happens, we need to recall one particularly convenient combinatorial description of semistable multidegrees of total degree $g - 1$.

 We denote by $\GG_X$ the dual graph of $X$.
 To an orientation $O$ of the edges of $\GG_X$, one can associate a multidegree $\md_O$.
 Namely, the value of $\md_O$ on an irreducible component $X_v$ of $X$ is given by Here $v$ is the vertex of $\GG_X$ corresponding to $X_v$, $\mathrm{indeg}_O(v)$ denotes the number of incoming edges at $v$ in the orientation $O$, and $g_v$ denotes the geometric genus of $X_v$.
 As observed in \cite{Beauville} and \cite{Alexeev}, a multidegree $\md$ is semistable of total degree $g - 1$ if and only if $\md = \md_O$ for some orientation $O$.
-As a final ingredient, recall that a directed cycle in an orientation $O$ is a cycle, in which every vertex is adjacent to one incoming and one outgoing edge of the cycle.
+As a final ingredient, recall that a directed cycle in an orientation $O$ is a cycle in which every vertex is adjacent to one incoming and one outgoing edge of the cycle.

 \begin{thm} Let $X$ be a stable curve and $\md$ a multidegree of total degree $g - 1$.
-Then $\Pic^{\md}(X)$ admits a Theta divisor if and only if $\md$ is semistable and either $X$ contains an irreducible component that is not rational, or the orientation giving $\md$ contains a directed cycle. \end{thm}
+Then the effective locus $W_{\md}(X) \subset \Pic^{\md}(X)$ has codimension $1$ if and only if $\md$ is semistable and either $X$ contains an irreducible component that is not rational, or the orientation giving $\md$ contains a directed cycle. \end{thm}

 See Theorem~\ref{thm:theta divisor}.
 One can view this as a small correction to \cite[Proposition 2.2]{Beauville}, in which it is claimed that $\md$ is semistable if and only if a Theta divisor exists.
 The possibility of an empty effective locus however is not considered.

-The existence of a Theta divisor has found numerous applications, which however all seem to satisfy the second condition of Theorem~\ref{thm:main1}.
+The existence of a Theta divisor is a foundational result in the theory of compactified Jacobians and generalized Prym varieties, since a Theta divisor allows to define a canonical polarization on these varieties.
+See, for example, \cite{Alexeev}, \cite{caporasotheta}, \cite{CV}, and \cite{Beauville}, \cite{ABH}, \cite{MGHL}).
+In these cases, the multidegrees $\md$ do satisfy the second condition of Theorem~\ref{thm:main1} and no issue arises.
 See Remark~\ref{rmk:correction old statement} for a detailed discussion.

-We use Theorem~\ref{thm:main1} and combinatorics of semistable multidegrees to obtain new results for semistable multidegrees of other total degrees than $g - 1$.
+We use Theorem~\ref{thm:main1} and combinatorics of semistable multidegrees to obtain new results for semistable multidegrees of total degrees other than $g - 1$.
 Recall that a multidegree $\md$ itself is called \emph{effective}, if it is non-negative on each irreducible component of $X$.

 \begin{thm} Let $X$ be a stable curve and $\md$ a semistable multidegree of total degree $d \leq g - 2$.
 Then each irreducible component of the effective locus $W_{\md}(X)$ has dimension at most $g - 2$.
 If $\md$ is in addition effective, then the effective locus $W_{\md}(X)$ contains an irreducible component of expected dimension, $d$. \end{thm}